andrewbayly/andrewbayly.github.io/_posts/2024-12-16-extending-sub-rosa.md

 The resulting tiling is uniformly recurrent.
 To prove this, consider a patch $P$ made from $n$ rhombuses of type $(2, n-2)$, joined together at their thin vertex.
 This patch $P$ appears at the center of the initial tiling.
 The patch $P$ will re-appear at the next level because at least one cube appears, and at the center of the cube there are three corners: two fat corners of $(1,n-1)$ rhombuses, each contributing $\frac{n-1}{2}$ cubes (since $n$ is odd, this is a whole number) and one thin corner of a $(2,n-2)$ rhombus, which contributes $1$ cube.
 Together these corners contribute $n$ cubes.
 Since all these cubes are flipped, patch $P$ appears at their center.

 The resulting tiling exhibits $n$-fold symmetry, without exhibiting $2n$-fold symmetry.
-To prove this, observe that within all substitution rules, occurrences of roses or part-roses with $2n$-fold symmetry are flipped, causing the symmetry to deflate by a factor of $2$.
+To prove this, observe that within all substitution rules, occurrences of roses or part-roses with $2n$-fold symmetry are flipped, causing the symmetry to deflate by a factor of $2$, giving rise to either a broken rose or a random rose.

 ## Examples